bitsper2nd/merge-mariana-theme/README.md

         },
     },
 ```

 - Save the file as `Default.sublime-commands` in `Sublime Merge/Packages/User` folder.
 - Open the command palette and type **Change**.

+## Extra

+Here is the repo of the [color scheme](https://github.com/bitsper2nd/sublime-mariana-scheme) for Sublime Text.
+Also checkout my [other theme](https://github.com/bitsper2nd/merge-monokai-theme) based on the Monokai color palette.